 - Being post-menopausal

-- Using a diaphragm for contraception.
+- Using a diaphragm or spermicidal agents for birth control

 The most common symptom of a UTI is a painful, burning sensation when passing urine.
 Other symptoms include: